 Now we come to what often is the biggest barrier to doing home upgrades: How to pay for home renovations.
 If you don’t have a bundle of money sitting in a bank account just waiting to be used to cover your property repairs, you’ll have to look to other methods of financing.
 Here are some of the best strategies to cover the cost of your house renovation.

 Normally, it’s not advisable to finance a home reno with a credit card because the interest rates are usually much higher (19%+) than those offered through a personal loan, a line of credit or mortgage refinancing.
 However, the CIBC Dividend® Visa Infinite* Card – among other eligible CIBC credit cards – features an innovative installment payment feature called CIBC Pace It™.
 The feature lets you pay off big purchases in manageable monthly installments at a lower interest rate.
-You can choose between three different plans with different rates & terms without any additional need for credit checks or pre-approvals, and you’ll only be charged a one-time installment fee of 1.5% of the purchase price.
+You can choose between different plans with different rates & terms without any additional need for credit checks or pre-approvals, and you may be charged a one-time installment fee.
 All things considered, CIBC Pace It™ could really help you better manage your renovation costs.

 Another reason to go this route?
 The CIBC Dividend® Visa Infinite* Card has great earning potential with its standard earn rates.
 After the Welcome Offer ends, get 4% cash back on eligible gas and grocery purchases, 2% cash back on eligible transportation, dining purchases and recurring payments, and 1% cash back on all other purchases† (including home renovations).
 So charging that new granite sink or gleaming Quartz countertop for your kitchen makeover will actually have a pay-off.